wp-plugins/constant-contact-widget/readme.txt

 == Description ==

-Constant Contact Widget is a really lightweight, clean and simple widget that collects email addresses to a contact list in your Constant Contact account[^1].
+Constant Contact Widget is a really lightweight, clean and simple widget that collects email addresses to a contact list in your Constant Contact account <sup>(1)</sup> .

 * PageSpeed optimized with minimized HTML and inlined javascript (entire widget adds about 1200 bytes).
 * Ajax form submission - no page refresh and minimizes spam.